 What is Comfrey

 True comfrey is a perennial medicinal herb that often grows in grasslands and along riverbanks.
-It is native to Europe and Asia and it was likely brought to the US by immigrants from Great Britain for medicinal purposes.
+It is native to many parts of the world such as Europe and Asia, and it was likely brought to the US by immigrants from Great Britain for medicinal purposes.

-It grows from 12 to 36 inches tall and 9 to 30 inches wide.
-It has large leaves are pointed, dark green and coarse with a hairy leaves surface.
-It can also bloom small bell-shaped flowers in the late spring that that may be purple, pink, cream, or white in color.
+The mature plants grow from 12 to 36 inches tall and 9 to 30 inches wide.
+The hairy leaves of the comfrey plant are large, pointed, dark green, and coarse.
+It can also bloom small bell-shaped flowers in the late spring that may be purple, pink, cream, or white in color.

 This vigorously-growing common comfrey plant can be planted any time when the soil is not frozen.
-It thrives in partial to full sun and in loamy, well-drained, moist soil.
+It thrives in partial to full sun and in loamy, well-drained, moist, and rich soils.